Nobody Does it Better Than Carly Simon

 In early 1973 the No Secrets album was released and You’re So Vain went right to #1 on the Pop and Adult Contemporary charts; the album was certified platinum in 1997 on it’s 25th anniversary.
 Having already won a Grammy for Best New Artist in 1972, Carly Simon received multiple Grammy nominations in 1973 for the album and single; however, she would not win a Grammy for either of them until 2004 when she was granted the Grammy Hall of Fame Award for You’re So Vain – 31 years later.

 Also on that album the hit single The Right Thing To Do is about James, her worries about him (he had been a heroin addict since 1966), and optimism over their relationship.
-Meanwhile, James Taylor’s new album One Man Dog had come in November 1972 and it didn’t come near to matching either his previous successes or Carly’s new album.
+Meanwhile, Taylor’s new album One Man Dog had been released in November 1972, and it didn’t come near to matching either his previous successes or Carly’s new album.

 Daughter Sarah “Sally” Taylor was born a year later, in January 1974.
 Throughout the seventies both Carly and James recorded music, often singing on each other’s albums – and James Taylor toured.